This article written and reviewed by

 The cash flow method

-Calculating a burn rate using a startup’s cash flow statement gives a different picture, and at Kruze Consulting we calculate our clients’ metrics both ways.
+Calculating a cash burn rate using a startup’s cash flow statement gives a different picture, and at Kruze Consulting we calculate our clients’ metrics both ways.
 The cash flow statement shows the actual amount of money that is entering and leaving your startup in a given period, and shows you how much cash your startup has on hand at a given time.
 Typically startups have a negative cash flow because they don’t make money in their early years.
 The negative total from the cash flow statement is how much money the startup is spending each month.

 Average the numbers to get burn rates